SSMV01/ccmd/manual/Creating a new custom command.md

 ## Creating a new custom command

-### Writing your custom commands directly into the commands.csv file
+### Writing your custom commands directly into the csv file
 <br>

 1: Open the csv file: